The Archaeological Museum of Mycenae

-– The Death Mask of Agamemnon (it is now in the Athens National Archaeological Museum)
+– The Mask of Agamemnon (it is now in the Athens National Archaeological Museum)

 – Death Masks of former Kings or Royalties